-I am an epidemiologist and a postdoctoral associate, currently working at Dr. Michelle Bell’s research group at Yale University.
+I am an epidemiologist and a postdoctoral fellow, currently working at Dr. Michelle Bell’s research group at Yale University.
 I am investigating why health effects of environmental exposures are manifest differently across populations, cities, and countries using socio-ecological perspectives, system thinking, and methods in data science.
 My research spans substantive studies as well as theoretical and simulation studies in order to understand health disparities, measure-dependency, and relationships between methods and to seek for appropriate data science methods and meaning of outputs.

 - Health effects of environmental exposures (e.g., air pollution, temperature, greenness, etc.)